dprojects/Woodworking/Docs/README.md

 * Recommended version for Xubuntu: [FreeCAD-0.21.2-Linux-x86_64.AppImage](https://github.com/FreeCAD/FreeCAD/releases/download/0.21.2/FreeCAD-0.21.2-Linux-x86_64.AppImage)
 * For other operating systems download and install: [FreeCAD 0.21.2](https://github.com/FreeCAD/FreeCAD/releases/tag/0.21.2)

-**Note:**
+> [!NOTE]

-I don't have `Windows` or `macOS`, so I am not able to test and certify this workbench for those systems.
+> I don't have `Windows` or `macOS`, so I am not able to test and certify this workbench for those systems.
 However, if you use `FreeCAD AppImage` there is a good chance this will be working correctly.

 **Step 1.
 Download Woodworking workbench:**